What does today’s interest rate hold mean for mortgages?

 History has shown that after interest rates have increased over time, they have remained flat before starting to come down gradually.

-The header image for this article was provided courtesy of Ivy Property, Glasgow
+The header image for this article was provided courtesy of Hudson Moody, Micklegate

-Please note: Rightmove is not authorised to give financial advice; the information and opinions provided in these articles are not intended to be financial advice and should not be relied upon when making financial decisions.
-Please seek advice from a specialist mortgage provider.
+Please note: Your home may be repossessed if you do not keep up repayments on the mortgage.
+Rightmove is not authorised to give financial advice; the information and opinions provided in these articles are not intended to be financial advice and should not be relied upon when making financial decisions.
+Please seek advice from a regulated mortgage adviser.